-(a) Category G89 Codes as Principal or First-Listed Diagnosis
+(a) Category G89 Codes as Principal or First-Listed Diagnosis the spinal canal).
+The underlying cause of the pain should be reported as an additional diagnosis, if known.

 Category G89 codes are acceptable as principal diagnosis or the first-listed code: